 Public Holidays

 Although business working days are from Monday to Friday in Pakistan, you will get a lot of holidays.
-Some of the holidays that are quite popular in Pakistan are Eid-ul Ftr, Independence Day, New year day, Kashmir Day, Founding Day, Eid Milad-un-Nabi, Eid al-Adha, Defence Day, and Urs of Shah Abdul Latif Bhitai.
+Some of the holidays that are quite popular in Pakistan are Eid-ul Ftr, Independence Day, Kashmir Day, Eid Milad-un-Nabi, Eid al-Adha and Defence Day.
 You will have many more optional holidays and can take one day off weekly.
 So, you do not have to worry about the work days being too hectic in Pakistan.
-With work, you will also get a lot of fests to enjoy.

 Business Language